WHY ORGANIC COTTON?

-We have all been brought up to believe that cotton is a "natural" fiber.
+We have all been brought up to believe that cotton is a "natural" fibre.
 Natural, clean, fluffy and white - the picture postcard of healthy, environmentally friendly materials, right?
-Of course cotton is natural in the sense that it is grown in our environment and not synthetically derived, but really that's as far as its “naturalness” goes.
-Unfortunately, nearly all cotton production is reliant on nasty pesticides derived from petrochemicals as it is transformed from plant to fiber to fabric.
+Of course cotton is natural in the sense that it is grown in our environment and not synthetically derived (well, kinda), but really that's as far as its “naturalness” goes.
+Unfortunately, nearly all cotton production is reliant on nasty pesticides derived from petrochemicals as it is transformed from plant to fibre to fabric.
 Residues from these chemicals remain in the fabrics even after multiple washes and remain in our environment for years to come.

 While 2.5% of all farmland worldwide is used to grow cotton, 10% of all chemical pesticides and 22% of insecticides are sprayed on cotton.
 A full eight times more pesticide is used on one hectare of conventional cotton than on any other crop.

 - Environmental destruction: Heavy pesticide use reduces biodiversity, disrupts ecosystems, and contaminates water supplies.
 Keeping the chemicals flowing, pests exposed to synthetic pesticides build up a resistance to them.
 So each year, farmers have to buy and use more pesticides to grow the same amount of cotton - increasing the annual damage to the environment.

 - Spiral of debt: Pests build up resistance to chemicals, farmer borrows money to buy more chemicals than before, farmer gets less profit from crop, repeat until farmer is destitute.
 In parts of India agricultural chemicals take up 60% of the farmer's production budget.
 More than 250,000 conventional cotton farmers have killed themselves in India since 1995 because they were inescapably in debt (see organic cotton in India section to learn more).